Wilhelm Cornides: Belzec camp

 In his train compartment, Cornides talked to a German woman who had witnessed the round-up of Jews at Chełm and the shooting of those who tried to escape.
 The railway policeman said: "In the railway documents these trains run under the name of resettlement transports," and added that after the murder of Reinhard Heydrich by Czech resistance members, several trains filled with Czech Jews had passed through.
 Camp Belzec was located on the railway line.
 The woman promised to point it out to Cornides when they passed it.
 The entry in his diary reads:

 6:20 p.m.
 We passed Camp Belzec.
 Before then, we traveled for some time through a tall pine forest.
 When the woman called: "Now it comes," one could see a high hedge of fir trees.
 A strong sweetish odour could be made out distinctly.

 "But they are stinking already," says the woman.

 "Oh nonsense, it is only the gas," the railway policeman said, laughing.

 Meanwhile – we had gone on about 200 meters – the sweetish odour was transformed into a strong smell of something burning.

 "That is from the crematory," said the policeman.

 A short distance further on, the fence stopped.
 In front of it, one could see a guard house with an SS post.
 A double track led into the camp.
 One track branched off from the main line, the other ran over a turntable from the camp to a row of sheds some 250 meters away.
 A freight car happened to stand on the turntable.
 Several Jews were busy turning the disk.
 SS guards, rifles under their arms, stood by.
 One of the sheds was open; one could distinctly see that it was filled to the ceiling with bundles of clothes.
 As we went on, I looked back one more time.
 The fence was too high to see anything at all.

 In his typewritten pages, Cornides also summarized conversations with other Germans he met during his stopover in the Deutsches Haus at Rawa Ruska, as well as statements he remembered from Chełm upon his arrival there.

-A policeman in the townhall restaurant at Cholm (Chełm) on 1 September 1942 said: "The policemen who guard the Jewish transports are not allowed inside the camp, only the SS and the Ukrainian Sonderdienst – a police formation consisting of Ukrainian auxiliaries – do so [see Trawniki men for more historical background].
+A policeman in the townhall restaurant at Cholm (Chełm) on 1 September 1942 said:

+"The policemen who guard the Jewish transports are not allowed inside the camp, only the SS and the Ukrainian Sonderdienst – a police formation consisting of Ukrainian auxiliaries – do so.
 Thereby, they have created a good business.
 Recently a Ukrainian was here who had a great wad of notes, clocks and gold – everything imaginable.
 They find all of this when they gather and ship the clothing."

-In answer to the question: "In which way were the Jews killed?" the policeman answered: "Someone tells them that they must be deloused.
+In answer to the question: "In which way were the Jews killed?" the policeman answered:

+"Someone tells them that they must be deloused.
 Then they undress and enter a room into which at first a heatwave is let in, and thereby they already have received one small dose of gas.
 It is enough to act as a local anaesthetic.
 The rest then follows and then they are immediately burned."